jhsmith22/w203-labs/README.md

 Homeowners in the community, most likely a subgroup such as the HOA Committee or Board of Directors can define the rate of increase of HOA fees and potential affect home prices.
-HOA takes care of all common areas, using dues collected from residents to repair, maintain, or replace community amenities and it does affect property value over time.1 This research creates and evaluates a set of regression models then uses the selected model to estimate home value from HOA paid for a property
+HOA takes care of all common areas, using dues collected from residents to repair, maintain, or replace community amenities and it does affect property value over time.
+This research creates and evaluates a set of regression models then uses the selected model to estimate home value from HOA paid for a property.

+Group Members: Jessica Stockham (me), Derrick Chan-Sew, Jammy Chan (Chi Hung).
+In this group project, I authored the final report, including a detailed discussions and limitations section.
+I also wrote code to clean/prepare predictive features and test the statistical assumptions in our model.
+Other group members wrote the code to extract the data, store necessary variables, perform exploratory data analysis, and run the linear regression models.